Skip to main content

 note

-Template variables
+Template Variables

-Each template have that variables:
+Each template has these variables:

-• locale - current locale of request
+• locale - the current locale of the request.

-• globalVariablesToTemplates - from config.
+• globalVariablesToTemplates - from the config.

-• User provided variables (see API section)
+• User-provided variables (see the API section).

 API

-Init mailer
+Init Mailer

-import Mailer from '@adaptivestone/framework/services/messaging/email/index.js';
+import Mailer from "@adaptivestone/framework-module-email";

 const mail = new Mailer(